antitokens/solana-collider/README.md

 solana-test-validator -r solana-test-validator --deactivate-feature EenyoWx9UMXYKpR8mW5Jmfmy2fRjzUtM7NduYMY8bx33
 ```

-> This will disable the feature `EenyoWx9UMXYKpR8mW5Jmfmy2fRjzUtM7NduYMY8bx33` which makes sure that oversized instructions - larger than the `4096` byte stack limit, are not allowed and will lead to an explicit error.
+> This will disable the feature `EenyoWx9UMXYKpR8mW5Jmfmy2fRjzUtM7NduYMY8bx33` which makes sure that oversized instructions - larger than the `4096` byte stack limit, are not allowed and will lead to an explicit error

 Note down the validator's RPC URL (`SOLANA_API`); this should typically be `http://localhost:8899`.